dhamann1/wemeet/README.md

 6. Navigate to ```localhost:3000``` in your browser

 # Next Steps
-We would like to add the following features:

 - Filter events by most people attending
 - Nested comments and the ability to upload pictures in comments
 - Receive email notifications for updates to event